maartenba/maartenba.github.io/src/data/blog/2009-06-09-a-view-from-the-cloud-(or-locate-your-aspnet-mvc-views-on-windows-azure-blob-storage).md

     }
     // ...
 }

 ```

-<p>Allright!
+Allright!
 We can now hold everyhting that is needed for accessing Windows Azure Blob Storage: the account info (including credentials) and a BlobContainer holding our views.
-Our constructor accepts these things and makes sure verything is prepared for accessing blob storage.</p>
+Our constructor accepts these things and makes sure verything is prepared for accessing blob storage.

-<p>Next, we&rsquo;ll have to make sure we can serve a file, by adding <em>FileExists()</em> and <em>GetFile()</em> method overrides:
+Next, we’ll have to make sure we can serve a file, by adding *FileExists()* and *GetFile()* method overrides:

 ```csharp
 public override bool FileExists(string virtualPath)